torabian/fireback/README.md

 # Fireback ‐ Ultimate backend framework

-Backend in Golang - SQL Database - Native Android, Native IOS, Lightweight React web and desktop apps. [ What else a reliable team and product needs? ]
+Backend in Golang - SQL Database - Native Android, Native IOS, Lightweight React web and desktop apps. **Idea is**, when you want build a software, there is a ready to use backend, with everything that you might need, and all that backends features, will be converted into SWIFT, Android, React RPC codes.
+It's coding, but 10-20 times faster.

 ## Getting started

 ### Bare minimum